+Even if invalidation of the Marriage Bans were to result in an uptick in discrimination claims against vendors who refused to provide services to same-sex wedding ceremonies, such claims could and should be addressed within existing anti-discrimination frameworks.
 A business that avails itself of the benefits of doing business with the public must be subject to the public's rules for conducting that business.
 "The Constitution does not guarantee a right to choose employees, customers, suppliers, or those with whom one engages in simple commercial transactions, without restraint from the State."
 Roberts v.
-U.S. Jaycees, 468 U.S. 609, 634 (1984) (O'Connor, J., concurring).
+US.
+Jaycees, 468 U.S. 609, 634 (1984) (O'Connor, J., concurring).
 Indeed, it is a fundamental principle of public accommodations law that when a business chooses to solicit customers from the general public, it relinquishes autonomy over whom to serve.
-Bell v.
-Maryland, 378 U.S. 226, 314-15 (1964) (Goldberg, J., concurring) (quoting Marsh v.
-Alabama, 326 U.S. 501, 506 (1946)).
-As the Supreme Court of Nebraska explained in one of the earliest public accommodation decisions, "a barber, by opening a shop, and putting out his sign, thereby invites every orderly and wellbehaved person who may desire his services to enter his shop during business hours.
+As the Supreme Court of Nebraska explained in one of the earliest public accommodation decisions, "a barber, by opening a shop, and putting out his sign, thereby invites every orderly and well-behaved person who may desire his services to enter his shop during business hours.
 The statute will not permit him to say to one: 'You are a slave, or a son of a slave; therefore I will not shave you."
 Messenger v.
 State, 41 N.W.
 638, 639 (Neb.
 1889).

 In short, to the extent the law requires it, "one who employ[s] his private property for purposes of commercial gain by offering goods or services to the public must stick to his bargain."
 Heart of Atlanta Motel, Inc. v.
+United States,

-United States, 379 U.S. 241, 284 (1964) (Douglas, J., concurring) (quoting S. Rep. No. 872, 88th Cong., 2d Sess., 22).
-Cities and counties in Tennessee have elected to apply this principle to protect same-sex couples, and will continue to do so whether or not marriage equality is the law.
-Excluding same-sex couples from marriage simply to foreclose potentially meritorious discrimination claims against a commercial business is not a legitimate governmental interest.
+379 U.S. 241, 284 (1964) (Douglas, J., concurring) (quoting S. Rep. No. 872, 88th Cong., 2d Sess., pp. 22).
+Both Nevada and Hawaii have elected to apply this principle to protect same-sex couples, and will continue to do so whether or not marriage equality is the law.
+Excluding same-sex couples from marriage simply to foreclose potentially meritorious discrimination claims against a commercial business is not a legitimate government interest.